 Keep in mind that a retrieve on a downriver angle that is reeled in too fast will stay high in the water and might be way over their heads, and a retrieve that is too slow will hit too much bottom.
 If a faster retrieve is what you want to do keep the tip of the rod below the water and it will help keep your spinner deeper and also use a spinner that gets down deeper, see my favorites below.

-Guide Tip – The biggest mistake I see anglers do is to not cover the water very well, they aimlessly cast all over the place when they should be fan casting and covering the water systematically covering every foot of the spot they are fishing.
+Guide Tip – The biggest mistake I see anglers do is to not cover the water very well.
+They aimlessly cast all over the place when they should be fan casting and covering the water systematically and covering every foot of the spot they are fishing.